microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/api/shift-delete.md

 <!--
 {
   "type": "#page.annotation",
-  "description": "Deletes a shift from the schedule", "keywords": "",
+  "description": "Delete a shift from the schedule", "keywords": "",
   "section": "documentation",
   "tocPath": "",